drop-games/eb-docs/docs/Game.md

 <br/>
 <br/>

 Stances also have different properties.
-Heavy attacks are slower while dealing more damage.
-A light attack is fast, but deals low amounts of damage, while a medium attack is a balanced one.
+Heavy attacks are slower while dealing more damage, a light attack is fast, but deals low amount of damage, while a medium attack is the balanced one.

-The concept of stances gives us the ability to include a large variety of different attacks in the game.
+The concept of stances gives us the ability to include a large variety of different attacks/moves in the game.
 Players then can pick and choose different attack animations, chaining them together into a unique attack combo.
 Players will eventually discover which combo chains are favourable against other combo chains, allowing for a great depth of skill as each attack move has its own distinctive animation, and thus direction and timing.

-Different stances combined with the physically-based sword-fighting of Hyperblade also allows for interesting combat mechanics such as parries.
+Different stances combined with the physically-based sword-fighting of Hyperblade also allows for interesting combat mechanics such as _parries_.
 When two swords collide a heavy attack wins over a medium attack, a medium attack wins over a light attack, and the air attack wins over the heavy attack.
 This creates a circular dependency between all of the attacks, ensuring that each attack can be countered if the player is skilled enough.

 Characters are the base for stance system, but they also have have individual properties such as attack speed, movement speed and size.
 Coupled with the selection of a sword type, which also augments gameplay, the combat variability and playstyle customization in Hyperblade becomes substantial.